 These are the two key players in incineration regulation in the UK, and they work together to ensure owners of incinerators meet particular standards.

-DEFRA, a governmental department, is responsible for developing regulations.
-APHA, a national agency, is responsible for enforcing these regulations and carrying out inspection.
+DEFRA are a governmental department responsible for developing regulations.
+APHA are a national agency responsible for enforcing these regulations and carrying out nationwide inspections.

-Anyone wanting to operate an incinerator for the disposal of animal by-product & carcasses, innards, entrail and any other material coming from a dead animal & must submit an application and inspection form for approval by APHA, who will then grant or refuse permission for an animal incinerator.
+Anyone wanting to operate an incinerator for the disposal of Animal By-Products (ABPs), carcasses, innards, entrails and any other material from a dead animals must submit an application and inspection form for approval by APHA.

-The form is easy to complete, and simply asks for the key details about your incineration operation.
+The form is easy to complete and asks for a few key details about your incineration operation.
 This includes:

 While the application form itself is a simple piece of paperwork, there are some other factors to bear in mind...

-You will have to make a payment when submitting your application to operate an incinerator.
-Costs across different regions of the UK (England, Scotland and Wales) are similar but differ slightly, so check out the APHA Fee Guidance relevant to where you're operating.
-This information was last updated in June 2019:
+Payment is required when submitting your application to operate an incinerator.
+Costs across different regions of the UK (England, Scotland and Wales) are similar but differ slightly, so check the APHA Fee Guidance links below relevant to your region.

-Both the EU and DEFRA have set out particular standards for incinerators to ensure they comply with environmental best-practice, so that farming is a sustainable industry with animal welfare at its fore.
+Both the EU and DEFRA have set out particular standards for incinerators to ensure that they comply with environmental standards so farming is a sustainable industry with animal welfare at its fore.

-Depending on the type of incinerator you install or have installed, you may be subject to needing planning permission.
+Depending on the size of the incinerator you are looking to install, you may require planning permission.

-You can contact our team who will explain more about your preferred incinerator and whether or not it's likely to fall under planning regulations, and if so, you should then make contact with your local authority.
+You can contact our team who will explain more about your preferred incinerator and whether or not it's likely to require planning regulations.

-Once permission is granted and your incinerator is installed, a Duty Vet will visit your site to ensure the incinerator conforms to all the required standards, including relevant operating temperatures.
-They may provide guidance on the location of your incinerator, and any alterations that are needed, as well as advice on best practice.
+Once permission is granted and your Inciner8 product is installed, a duty vet will visit your site to ensure that the incinerator conforms to all the required standards, including relevant operating temperatures.
+They may provide guidance on the location of your incinerator, any necessary alterations, and advice on best practices.